anhnguyendepocen/mcds-notes/README.md

 Modern Clinical Data Science is a pilot course and discussion group for data-science-interested physicians at Mount Sinai.
 Clinical data science is challenging because one needs to understand elements of biostatistics, epidemiology, and causal inference in addition to data engineering, programming, and machine learning.
 My goal here is to provide a set of notes and references that can serve as a starting point for clinicians who (a) want to understand what biostats and data science folks are talking about and (b) start working on their own analyses with electronic health record (EHR) data.

-Each topic contains notes and a slide presentation of key ideas (chapter guide), as well as a list of readings and pointers to relevant software.
-The format of these sections was affected by the COVID-19 pandemic - we were stuck with Zoom - and evolved over time, so I may modify earlier material or videos as I continue to refine these workshops.
+Each topic contains notes and a slide presentation of key ideas (video guide), as well as a list of readings and pointers to relevant software.
+The video guides were created so that students who couldn't make it to class could keep up.
+The actual discussions were a lot more fun.

+I may modify any/all of this material as I continue to refine these workshops.

 ---